jdoleary/Spellmasons/docs/thoughts/brainstorming.md

     - requires that memory maintains a list of shapes

   - If there is an intersection keep adding next and prev to 2 new paths until the next line doesn't collide with the same shape

+### 2022-03-05
+- What if I didn't need verticies to be doubly linked? and I could just determine the normal by iterating the polygon? and store in the Polygon structure if it's inverted or not